sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 ==================

 We can start with a simple `rational number <https://en.wikipedia.org/wiki/Rational_number>`_ :math:`\frac{649}{200} = \frac{3 \times 200 + 49}{200} = 3.245` which
-has a continued fraction representation:
+has a continued fraction representation, or simply, a continued fraction:

 .. math::